ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ```

-**Note:** if your IDe complains for the imports, just restart it (the IDE did not reflect the newlt instlled dependencies.
+**Note:** If your IDE complains about the imports, restart it (the IDE did not reflect the newly installed dependencies.

 <br>

+### 3.3 Position the Opener

-#### Position the opener by adding these styles to `src/themes/Chat.css`
+-  Add these styles to `src/themes/Chat.css`

 ```css
 .my-chat-root {